Acton Turville

 Acton Turville is a parish in the Cotswold Edge ward within South Gloucestershire, England.
-It lies 17 miles (27 km) east-northeast of Bristol and 93 miles (150 km) due west of London, with the M4 south of the parish.
+It lies 17 miles (27 km) east-northeast of Bristol.
+The M4 is south of the parish.
 Acton Turville consists of a cluster of households across 1,009 acres, with a total population of 370 people.
 Acton Turville is also listed as "Achetone" in the Domesday Book.

 According to John Marius in 1870, From the imperial gazetteer of England and Wales - Acton Turville is: "a parish in Chipping Sodbury district, Gloucester; near the Fosse way and under the Cotswold Hills.
 It lies 5.5 miles east of Chipping Sodbury, and 7.5 miles east of Yate railway station".

 Geography

 The source of the Avon is just north of the village.

 History

 The Parish Church

 The Parish Church St, Mary's is dated back to the 12th century and is Grade II* listed.
 According to the Church of England, in the Diocese of Gloucester "minor alterations were made in the 13th century and again in the 15th century".
-And, in 1853 with the help of architect T,H Wyatt, enlarged the parish church that was so central to the parish, due to a population increase within the parish.
+And, in 1853 with the help of architect T. H. Wyatt, enlarged the parish church that was so central to the parish, due to a population increase within the parish.

 The church's stained glass windows were "due to the generosity of a few local benefactors", which were finely designed by some of the "leading studios of the day".
 The most notable benefactor in the parish - Reverend R H Mullens, who was appointed vicar in 1869, made a very generous donation to St Mary's Church in his retirement in 1911.
 One stained glass window was presented in memory of his wife.

-As the monarchy was restored, the presentation of a Royal Coat of Arms was made compulsory, asserting a royal "supremacy" within the church.
-St Mary's Church coat of arms reflects George III monarchy, dated 1801-1816.
+As the monarchy was restored, the presentation of a royal coat of arms was made compulsory, asserting a royal "supremacy" within the church.
+St Mary's Church coat of arms reflects George III monarchy, dated 1801–1816.